MXCAKE3893/komitto/README.md

 - Combines with system prompts specifically designed for commit message generation
 - Copies the final generated prompt to the clipboard
 - Provides functionality to attach additional context about the changes via command-line arguments
+- **Interactive Mode**: Review, edit, regenerate, or commit the generated message in an interactive session
+- **Editor Integration**: Edit the commit message using your preferred editor
+- **Robust Error Handling**: Gracefully handles various error scenarios with helpful feedback

 ## Installation